wso2/puppet-apim/README.md

 ## Quick Start Guide
 1. Download and copy the `wso2am-linux-installer-x64-2.5.0.deb` or/and `wso2am-linux-installer-x64-2.5.0.rpm` to the files directories in `/etc/puppet/code/environments/dev/modules/__profile__/files` in the Puppetmaster. <br>
-Profile refers to each profile in API Manager <br>
+Profile refers to each profile in API Manager. <br>
 eg: `/etc/puppet/code/environments/dev/modules/apim/files` <br>
-Dev refers to the sample environment that you can try this modules.
+Dev refers to the sample environment that you can try these modules.

 2. Run necessary profile on puppet agent.
-More details on this is available in following section.
+More details on this are available in the following section.

 ## Running API Manager Profiles in Puppet Agent
-This section describes how to run each profile in puppet agent.
+This section describes how to run each profile in a puppet agent.
 To find out more details about each profile refer [API Manager Documentation - Product Profiles](https://docs.wso2.com/display/AM250/Product+Profiles).

 ### Default profile
 ```bash